deeeelin/NTHU_SELECT/README.md

 1. Having basic python understanding (For advanced usage)

-2. You have a machine that is able to execute python
+2. You have a machine that is able to execute python3 :

-    For macOS users ,if not installed python ,open command line :
-    ```
-    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" && brew install python3
-    ```
-    For other users ,download from https://www.python.org/downloads/
+     if not , then download from : https://www.python.org/downloads/

 3. You have read the instructions for using NTHU_SELECT